2nd Year DPhil, Clarendon Scholar

 - 2014, July 23-24, BSECS Postgradute Conference, Ca’ Foscari University of Venice (‘Ivan Martinov : a Sternean in Late Eighteenth-Century Russian Empire’)

 - 2014, May 16-17, Between Servitude and Service.
 Image of a Slave in Slavic Culture, University of Warsaw (‘”…some unknown Spring only sufferd to act within us, when, we are thus in the house of Bondage”: Laurence Sterne and Nikolai Bestuzhev’)

 - 2013, July 7–11, Laurence Sterne: The Tercentenary Conference, Royal Holloway, University of London (‘Pushkin reads Sterne’)

 - 2013, April 8–12, Lomonosov International Student and Postgraduate and Conference, Moscow State University (‘Sternean influence in Herman Melville’s Moby Dick’ [in Russian])

 - 2016-present: Academic Representative of the MCR, Lady Margaret Hall, Oxford

 - 2017: Co-organizer: Lady Margaret Hall Research Fair, Oxford

-- 2017: Panel Organizer and Chair ‘Anglophilia Forever: Laurence Sterne, Charlotte Brontë, Conan Doyle and Russian.
-Everyday Life’, BASEES 2017 Annual Conference, Fitzwilliam College, Cambridge
+- 2017: Panel Organizer and Chair ‘Anglophilia Forever: English Literature and Russian Everyday Life’, BASEES 2017 Annual Conference, Fitzwilliam College, Cambridge

 - 2018: Panel co-organizer ‘New Approaches to Russian Émigré Literature’ BASEES 2018 Annual Conference, Fitzwilliam College, Cambridge